 What are performance objectives?

 Performance objectives are indicators of effective performance and set the minimum standard of work that trainees are expected to achieve and demonstrate in the workplace.
-They describe the types of work activities that may be carried out, and the values and behaviours trainees are expected to possess and demonstrate as a trainee accountant.
+They describe the types of work activities that may be carried out, and the values and behaviours trainees are expected to demonstrate as a trainee accountant.

 Performance objectives are divided into key areas of knowledge which are closely linked to the exam syllabus.

-How should workplace mentors use performance objectives?
+How should practical experience supervisors use performance objectives?

 Together with the trainee, you should plan which performance objectives they will aim to achieve.
 You should encourage your trainee to think about ways they can achieve the performance objective and provide opportunities for them to do this – for example, through secondments, project work, or undertaking new responsibilities.